conda/conda/docs/source/dev-guide/deep-dive-install.md

 index (whether it's `current_repodata.json` or full `repodata.json`) is pruned by the solver, trying to keep only the parts that it anticipates will be needed.
 More details can be found on [the `get_reduced_index` function][conda.core.index:get_reduced_index].
-Interestingly, this optimization step also takes longer the bigger the index gets...
+Interestingly, this optimization step also takes longer the bigger the index gets.
 ```

 ### Channel priorities